Ramonmelod/elevator-mqtt-monitor/README.md

 ### Installing dependencies and running MQTT broker on docker

 - To install dependencies run: pip install -r requirements.txt
-- Before running moquitto on docker erase:password_file /mosquitto/config/pass from the file mosquitto.conf then run the comand bellow mapping the path for your file mosquitto.config on your computer.
+- Before running moquitto on docker erase: `password_file /mosquitto/config/pass` from the file mosquitto.conf then run the comand bellow mapping the path for your file mosquitto.config on your computer.

 - for downloading mosquito run: docker run --name mosquitto -it -p 1883:1883 -p 9001:9001 -v ~/Projects/elevator-mqtt-monitor/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto (check the path to the file mosquitto.conf on your computer) ( this command will downloand the lastest eclipse-mosquitto version)